kamingfung/chase_offer_auto_enroll/README.md

 - Chase website changes may break functionality
 - Your responsibility to comply with Chase's terms of service

-## For Developers
+## 👨‍💻 For Developers

 Interested in the technical details, development setup, or contributing?
-Check out our [Technical Documentation](TECHNICAL.md) for:
+Check out our comprehensive [**Technical Documentation**](TECHNICAL.md) for:

-- Architecture and code structure
+- 🏗️ Architecture and code structure
-- Development commands and testing
+- 🧪 Development commands and testing
-- Chrome extension implementation details
+- ⚙️ Chrome extension implementation details
+- 🔧 Advanced configuration and debugging
-- Contributing guidelines
+- 🤝 Contributing guidelines
+- 📝 Recent updates and version history

 ## 📄 License